 Choose to Reuse Campaign

-July is Plastic Free July month.
-The SEE Change WasteLess group is running a Choose to Reuse campaign, inviting Canberrans to replace single-use cups with reusable cups during July 2025.
+The SEE Change WasteLess group invites Canberrans to replace single-use cups with reusable cups.
 Australians use 1.84 billion single-use cups for coffee, tea and hot chocolate in a year, with nearly all going to landfill.
 Such a waste of resources!
+More information here

 Frequently Asked Questions